-Any character could be broken down into primary shapes onto which we are projecting our real life experiences.
+Any character could be broken down into primary shapes onto which we are projecting our real-life experiences.
 We often subconsciously assign qualities to a person or a character by only perceiving him/her as a combination of shapes.

-Conveying character’s personality with a square
+Conveying the character’s personality with a square

-Conveying character’s personality with an oval
+Conveying the character’s personality with an oval

 Think of the sense of touch, something instinctive and natural.
-We inherited the perception of oval shapes as safe and soft, on the contrary, angular shapes are warning for possible danger.
+We inherited the perception of oval shapes as safe and soft, on the contrary, angular shapes are a warning of possible danger.
 Let’s focus on the ovals for now, and in the next section will talk about the triangle primary shape.

-Conveying character’s personality with a triangle
+Conveying the character’s personality with a triangle

 Mixing them up

-Often, for building more complex character’s personality, more than one shape is needed.
+Often, for building a more complex character’s personality, more than one shape is needed.
 So artists use combinations of shapes instead.
 The variations are endless.
 Strong, powerful character (square), but also mean (triangle) or big hero (square), but soft at heart (circle) – it’s your pick!

-Remember we said we are going to go in the details too?
+Remember we said we are going to go into the details too?
 So here is an example of the different shapes used on a smaller scale – in the facial features of a character.
 What do you think they say about the character’s personality?

 One more factor which can make your designs more appealing and attractive is using the size relationships in your character.
-The road to good design is often paved with different in size shapes, combined in an interesting and unpredictable way.
-The first example (a.) is of shapes, similar one to another, stacked up on top of each other in progression, which is a bit boring to look at.
-Then the same shapes (b.), but varied in size are put together in more interesting way (first is the medium in size shape, the smallest and finally, the largest).
+The road to good design is often paved with different size shapes, combined in an interesting and unpredictable way.
+The first example (a.) is of shapes, similar to one another, stacked up on top of each other in progression, which is a bit boring to look at.
+Then the same shapes (b.), but varied in size are put together in a more interesting way (first is the medium in size shape, the smallest, and finally, the largest).
 Much better!
 This rule is of the same importance for creating the details in the character, as it is for building the main shapes (a.1, b.1).
-Notice, how the second girl has big eyes and small nose, compared to the first girl, where her facial features are equal in size.
+Notice, how the second girl has big eyes and a small nose, compared to the first girl, where facial features are equal in size.

-How these 3 work together?
+How do these 3 work together?

 Just remember to mix things up!
 Let’s give you one more example here.
 In picture a., the shapes in the bear’s head are relatively equal in size and they are symmetrically placed within the face (similar to the first girl’s face above).
 We will try to do a little bit better in example b. – here we change the size of the different elements in the bear’s head, but they are still in the center.
 Hmmm.
 Example c. is the best version, still using the exact same shapes!
 But why?
 This time, we moved all the character’s features a little bit down, to break the symmetry in the face.
-Next, we varied just a little bit more the size of its eyes, ears, nose and so on.
+Next, we varied just a little bit more the size of its eyes, ears, nose, and so on.
 And we can probably safely say now, that we can read his character’s personality, only by looking at the shapes he is made of!

 Ok, so we got size and variance mixed up, but what about using different shapes?
-The bear looks all round, and may be bit boring in that sense.
+The bear looks all around and may be a bit boring in that sense.
 Well, we leave the experimentation to your imagination, and as an exercise to what you just learned from this article!
 Still, we couldn’t help but share with you our cool Santa Claus concepts, created from different shapes: